mshico/scripty/README.md

 2. add your .deb files to DEBs Folder
 3. Open your terminal
 4. copy this code : cd Downloads/scripty && sudo bash ./scripty.sh
+5. choose 1 for ubuntu/mint or 2 for fedora
+6. choose 3 to quit

 #ENJOY